 |35mm full-frame (Nikon FX, Sony Alpha/Alpha FE, Canon EF)||43.2 – 43.3||36||23.9 – 24.3||860 – 864||1.0||1.0|

 |Kodak KAF 39000 CCD Medium Format||61.30||49||36.80||1803||0.48||0.71|

 |Hasselblad H5D-60 Medium Format||67.08||53.7||40.2||2159||0.40||0.65|

 |Phase One P 65+, IQ160, IQ180||67.40||53.90||40.40||2178||0.39||0.64|

 |IMAX Film Frame||87.91||70.41||52.63||3706||0.23||0.49|

 * Crop Factor: Note that a “full frame 35mm” sensor/film size (about 36 x 24 mm) is a common standard for comparison, having a diagonal field of view crop factor of 1.0.
-The debatable term crop factor comes from an attempt by 35mm-film users to understand how much the angle of view of their existing full-frame lenses would narrow (increase in telephoto power) when mounted on digital SLR (DSLR) cameras which had sensor sizes (APS-C) smaller than 35mm.
-(With early DSLR cameras, many photographers were concerned about the loss of image quality or resolution by using a digital sensor with a light-gathering area smaller than 35mm film, but for my photography, APS-C sensor improvements easily surpassed my scanning of 35mm film by 2009.)
+The debatable term crop factor comes from an attempt by 35mm-film users to understand how much the angle of view of their existing full-frame lenses would narrow (increase in telephoto power) when mounted on digital SLR (DSLR) cameras which had sensor sizes (such as APS-C) which are smaller than 35mm.

 An interesting number for comparing cameras is “Full frame sensor area is x times bigger” in the above table.